HoustonAlexander/DATAFORGE/README.md

 ### 5. Press the Start Button and wait for the process to complete

-* While running, the your report will open up and begin to format itself
+* While running, your report will open up and begin to format itself
 * DO NOT MAKE ANY CHANGES UNTIL THE PROCESS COMPLETES
 * Interupting this process will cause your run to fail